From silly to the serious, these are the top questions inquiring readers want to know. So let’s put it all on the line and air it out!

 Here’s the second most common inquiry.
 There’s no doubt, the light changes play games with your mind.
 Where I live in the MatSu valley, there are only about 4 hours of actual darkness in the summer and in the winter, around 6 hours of light.
 So for one half of the year, I turn into a zombie from lack of sleep and light intoxication and the other half, I’d really just like to hibernate with the bears and eat chocolate.

 Top question number three.
 This is surprisingly a very fascinating topic!
 While many Alaskans have homes with outhouses, my current home is completely on the grid with 3 porcelain thrones.
 That may change if Jeff has his way when we begin our home building process at some point…stay tuned!

-What is that plant in the logo?
+What is that plant I see around the site?

 It’s fireweed and it grows naturally all over the place during the summer in Alaska.
 It’s nature’s own barometer to judge the seasons: “When fireweed turns to cotton, summer is long forgotten.”
 Fireweed is also a natural ingredient used to flavor foods like ice cream, honey, syrup and jams.
 Plus, that color of pink just rocks!

 You mean beyond raising 5 kids and writing a food/outdoor lifestyle blog?
 Yes, I’m a registered dietitian, currently working part time in Anchorage to get cheap health insurance and stimulate my math obsessed mind.
 I have a bachelor’s degree in dietetics, a minor in bio-chemistry, and an associate’s degree in home economics.
 (Ah, that’s why there are recipes on the site.)

 I don’t do “ads” per say, but we could definitely chat about some ways to work together.
 I’m always open to discussing new opportunities!
 So, if you think your brand is in line with mine and have an idea, get in touch.